Samsung/tizen-docs/styleguide/naming-rules.md

       - TIzen Web API
       - TizenFX API

-3. Do use 'the' when the unique nouns are used with common nouns.
+3. Do use 'the' when the proper nouns are used with common nouns.

       - The Tizen Studio menu,
       - The Tizen Mobile profile